 SDGs Training for Multipliers is designed to build the capacity of facilitators and multipliers of the vitally important conversation about how to implement the 17 SDGs and their 169 targets at the local and regional scale in ways that are carefully adapted to the biocultural uniqueness of each location.
 This question-centred training is designed to help SDGs education, and engage local communities in a process that will turn what might be perceived as top-down goals of the United Nations into meaningful projects that are locally relevant and collaboratively implemented by the communities themselves.

 The SDGs Flashcards contain more than 200 questions relevant to the four dimensions of Gaia Education’s whole systems approach to sustainability (Social, Ecological, Economic and Worldview).
 Participants will explore these four dimensions of each of the 17 SDGs in question-focused small group conversations, to collaboratively identify actions and solutions aimed at implementing the global goals in ways that are relevant to their lives and their communities.
 This is an effective way of teaching SDGs and creating local community ownership of the SDGs.

 Achieving the ‘2030 Agenda for Sustainable Development – one community at a time’ requires us to facilitate widespread culturally-creative conversations that can lead to behavioural change by enabling people on the ground to co-create solutions in tune with local ecosystems and culture.
-By joining this training of multipliers you will have a chance to take part in such conversations and learn an easily replicable process to facilitate more of these conversations yourself in the future.
+By joining this SDG Training of Multipliers you will have a chance to take part in such conversations and learn an easily replicable process to facilitate more of these conversations yourself in the future.

-With our new SDG Multipliers Handbook, our goal is to help all the changemakers to be able to initiate community-focused conversations about local SDG implementation.
+With our new SDG Multipliers Handbook, our goal is to help all the changemakers to teach SDGs and be able to initiate community-focused conversations about local SDG implementation.